 There are no events subsequent to the reporting date which require adjustments of or disclosure in the financial statements or notes thereto.

 17. LAST VALUATION DAY

-The last valuation day of the year was 31 December 2024 (2023: 31 December 2023).
+The last valuation day of the year was 31 December 2024 (last day of the period ended 31 December 2023: 31 December 2023).